Hypoventilation training: History

 The first known form of hypoventilation occurred in the 1950s during training of the runners of Eastern Europe and former USSR.
 One of the most famous athletes to have used this method is Emil Zátopek, the Czech long-distance runner, four times Olympic gold medalist and former holder of 18 world records.
 Zátopek, who was a precursor in training, regularly used to run by holding his breath to harden his training and simulate the conditions of competition.
 However, at that time, the effects of hypoventilation training were completely unknown and the method was applied very empirically.

 At the beginning of the 1970s, American swim coach James Counsilman used a new training technique which involved taking a limited number of inhalations while swimming laps in a pool.
 The effect of this kind of training was determined to decrease the body's O2 content and simulate altitude training.
 Due to the method's efficacy, hypoventilation became a common training method for many swimmers.

 It is especially from the 1980s that the scientific studies on exercise with reduced breathing frequency began to be published.
 While the method advocated by Counsilman attracted a following in some runners and athletics coaches, the results of the studies contradicted the hypotheses put forward by the World of Sport.
 They showed that this training method did not decrease body O2 concentrations and provoked only a hypercapnic effect, i.e. an increase in CO2 concentrations.
 Both the effectiveness and legitimacy of hypoventilation training were strongly challenged.

 Since the middle of the 2000s, a series of studies has been conducted by French researchers of Paris 13 University to propose a new approach to hypoventilation training.
-Dr Xavier Woorons and his team hypothesized that if breath holdings were carried out with the lungs half-full of air, rather than full of air as performed so far, it would be possible to significantly reduce body oxygenation.
+Xavier Woorons and his team hypothesized that if breath holdings were carried out with the lungs half-full of air, rather than full of air as performed so far, it would be possible to significantly reduce body oxygenation.
 The results that were published confirmed the hypotheses.
 They demonstrated that through hypoventilation at low lung volume, that is the exhale-hold technique, it was possible, without leaving sea level, to decrease O2 concentrations in the blood and in the muscles at levels corresponding to altitudes above 2000 m.